 The entire deck is covered by grip tape which helps your shoes stick to the board.
 One nice feature about the deck is that it features a carrying grip cut straight out from the deck.
 If you run out of battery, simply pick the Benchwheel up and start walking!

 All of the electronics except for the motors on this electric skateboard stay safe within a metal box that funs along the length of the board.
 Not only does this protect the electronics, it also features a very slim profile so that you can go over large bumps in the road without scratching any part of the board.

 The trucks are generic and are made out of aluminum for sturdiness.
 For wheels, the only option is the ones that come with the board.
 The wheels are made out of polyurethane which absorbs shocks and vibration from the pavement pretty well.
 While their exact specifications are not given, I would estimate that they are around 85A which is a hard wheel.

 Some people have experimented with trying out softer wheels on the Benchwheel B2 as the current wheels are very hard sometimes producing a bumpy ride.
-If you decide to go this route, I would suggest the 90 or 97 mm flywheel from abec.

 With all of these components plus the electronics, the Benchwheel overall weighs approximately 15 lbs.
 While heavier than similar electric skateboards, one thing that makes it better is the carrying hold built into the board’s construction.
 This makes it a lot easier to carry the board around.